monster-js/monster-js/docs/main-concept/observed-attributes.md

 # Observed Attributes

 In Weco JS, observed attributes allow you to track specific attribute changes on a component.
 When an observed attribute's value changes, the `attributeChanged` or `namedAttrChanged` hooks can respond to that change, enabling dynamic updates to the component based on attribute values.
+These hooks are part of Weco JS's lifecycle system, providing fine-grained control over how attribute changes are handled.

 ## Defining Observed Attributes

-To observe attributes on a component, specify them in the `registerConfig` function under `observedAttributes`.
+To observe attributes on a component, specify them in the `component` function under the `observedAttributes` option.
 Below is an example of a `Counter` component that observes the `count` attribute.

 ### Example: Counter Component with Observed Attribute